 While the subject property certainly maintains an earlier building that dates to as early as 1892-93, the building is entirely re-clad, and is considered non-contributing.
 The form of the façade dates to July 1892, when James A. Brandin, a contractor, refaced the building when the earlier front was demolished and recessed four feet for the widening of Chestnut Street to the south.

 PRERBG, 13 July 1892, 1304.; & PRERBG, 20 April 1892, 1100.

-Style: NA Resource Type: NA

-Stories: 4 Bays: 3 Current Function: Commercial/Retail

-Foundation: Stone Subfunction: Commercial/Retail

-Exterior Walls: Siding Additions/Alterations: The c1892-93 building that

-Roof: Flat; other occupies the site has been

-Windows: NA entirely re-clad.

-Doors: NA Ancillary:

-Other Materials: Sidewalk Material: Concrete

-Site Features:

-Notes:
+Style: NA Stories: 4 Bays: 3 Foundation: Stone Exterior Walls: Siding Roof: Flat; other Windows: NA Doors: NA Other Materials: Notes: